 When we clean out our closets, we often use three piles for clothing: keep, donate, and toss (or, landfill).
-Even though many Americans donate clothing, textiles still make up a shocking amount of the US waste stream.
+Even though many Americans donate clothes, textiles still make up a shocking amount of the US waste stream.
 The EPA reports that Americans generate 16 million tons of textile waste a year, equaling just over six percent of total municipal waste (for context, plastics make up 13 percent of our waste stream).
 On average, 700,000 tons of used clothing gets exported overseas and 2.5 million tons of clothing are recycled.
 But over three million tons are incinerated, and a staggering 10 million tons get sent to landfills.

 We need to reduce textile waste and prevent burning or landfilling used clothing, processes that release greenhouse gas emissions.
 Plus, it typically costs $45 per ton to dispose of textiles, equaling hundreds of millions of dollars per year, showing a clear economic case to reduce waste.